iceBear67/mnbt/README.md

 }
 ```

 For GZipped NBT Tags, you may experience stack overflow on WASM Targets.
-This is an issue from upstream [gmlewis/moonbit-gzip](https://github.com/gmlewis/moonbit-gzip/releases/tag/v0.25.0), you can mitigate the problem by decompresising the file beforehand.
+This is an issue from upstream [gmlewis/moonbit-gzip](https://github.com/gmlewis/moonbit-gzip/releases/tag/v0.25.0), you can mitigate the problem by decompressing the given input beforehand.

-Region formats like "Linear" can also be processed by decompressing then using `parse_uncompressed` to get a NBTTag.
+Region formats like "Linear" can also be processed by pre decompression then use `parse_uncompressed` to get a NBTTag.

 Here's an example taken from our tests:
 ```MoonBit